Drykx/PCA-Autoencoders/README.md

  the auto-encoder and of PCA on a denoising task.

 ### Github organization
-Since we were not using Github for the project I have been unable to retrieve the code, which is why there is only the [report](Report.pdf) and the [presentiation](Presentation.pdf).
+Since we were not using Github for the project I have been unable to retrieve the code, which is why there is only the [Report](Report.pdf) and the [Presentation](Presentation.pdf).